Little River Band: 1982–1986: John Farnham years

 The pressures of success and constant touring took their toll on the band as line-up changes continued.
 Birtles left in October 1983 because he did not like the harder, more progressive musical path which Goble was taking and because he had preferred Shorrock's vocals.
 Birtles contributed to soundtracks for the feature films From Something Great (1985) and Boulevard of Broken Dreams (1988).
 He also worked as a session musician, eventually relocating to the US and releasing a solo album, Driven by Dreams, in 2000.
 Pellicci left in February 1984 for similar reasons and Steve Prestwich (ex-Cold Chisel) replaced him on drums.
 Pellicci also became a session musician: including working for Brian Cadd.

 Their eighth studio album, Playing to Win, was released in January 1985, which delivered a harder sound with producer Spencer Proffer.
 The change in sound, along with the unofficial shortening of their name to LRB, confused fans and radio programmers.
 Australian musicologist Ian McFarlane felt it was "a strong album but it failed to halt the band's slide in popularity."
 It reached No. 38 in Australia and No. 75 on the US charts.
 The title track made No. 59 on the Australian singles chart, No. 15 on the Billboard Mainstream Rock chart and No. 60 on Hot 100.
 The second single, "Blind Eyes", failed to enter the charts.

-In July 1985 LRB performed on the Oz for Africa benefit concert (part of the global Live Aid program): "Don't Blame Me", "Full Circle", "Night Owls", and "Playing to Win".
+In July 1985, LRB performed on the Oz for Africa benefit concert (part of the global Live Aid program): "Don't Blame Me", "Full Circle", "Night Owls", and "Playing to Win".
 They were broadcast in Australia (on both Seven Network and Nine Network) and on MTV in the US.
-ABC broadcast "Don't Blame Me" and "Night Owls" during their Live Aid telecast ("Night Owls" was only partially transmitted).
+In the US the ABC network broadcast "Don't Blame Me" and "Night Owls" during their Live Aid telecast ("Night Owls" was only partially transmitted).
 Farnham left the group following the completion of their short Australian tour in April 1986, which had Malcolm Wakeford drumming in Prestwich's place.
 Their ninth studio album, No Reins, recorded when Farnham was still aboard, appeared in the next month and was produced by Richard Dodd.
 It reached the Kent Music Report top 100.

 Farnham explained to Pollyanna Sutton of The Canberra Times why he left, "[On the stage] I was up front and had to be the most liked.
 There was a lot of pressure because it wasn't, perhaps, working as it should, although there were other contributing things like the membership changes and perhaps the material."
 Nimmervoll described the Farnham years, "The experiment had never worked.
 Whatever [Farnham]'s talents, America longed for [Shorrock].
 At the end of 1985, while LRB was seriously contemplating its future, Farnham took the initiative to start work on another solo album."
 Farnham continued to be managed by Wheatley – who left LRB in 1987 – and his solo career took off with his next album, Whispering Jack (October 1986).
 Hirschfelder, McLachlan, Nelson and Pellicci contributed to the album or the related tour.